Sirily23/udicti-cli/README.md

 # UDICTI CLI 🚀
 ### Your Community & Workflow Toolkit for UDSM Developers

-**UDICTI CLI** is a simple, powerful command-line tool built by and for developers at UDSM.
+**UDICTI CLI** is a simple, command-line tool built by and for developers at UDSM.
 It centralizes community connection, smart Git workflows, and developer analytics—all designed around real club needs and integrated with GitHub.

+This CLI aims mainly for learning and can help you get started using and building CLI tools
 ---

 ## ✨ Key Features